Astronomy

 Nitrogen (Z=7): The Invisible Pillar of Life on Earth

-Nitrogen was discovered independently by several chemists in the late 18th century.
-In 1772, the Scottish physician and chemist Daniel Rutherford (1749-1819) isolated this gas by removing oxygen and carbon dioxide from air, leaving a gaseous residue he called "noxious air" or "phlogisticated air".
+Nitrogen was independently discovered by several chemists in the late 18th century.
+In 1772, Scottish physician and chemist Daniel Rutherford (1749-1819) isolated this gas by removing oxygen and carbon dioxide from the air, leaving a gaseous residue he called "vitiated air" or "phlogisticated air."
 Around the same time, Carl Wilhelm Scheele (1742-1786) in Sweden, Henry Cavendish (1731-1810) in England, and Joseph Priestley (1733-1804) conducted similar experiments.
-In 1790, the French chemist Jean-Antoine Chaptal (1756-1832) proposed the name azote (from Greek a = without and zoe = life), emphasizing that this gas could not sustain life or combustion.
-The English name "nitrogen" (nitre generator) was introduced in 1790 by Chaptal as well, referring to saltpeter (potassium nitrate).
+In 1790, French chemist Jean-Antoine Chaptal (1756-1832) proposed the name azote (from Greek a = without and zoe = life), emphasizing that this gas could not support life or combustion.
+The English name "nitrogen" (niter generator) was introduced in 1790 by Chaptal, referring to saltpeter (potassium nitrate).

 At room temperature, nitrogen exists as a diatomic gas (N₂), colorless, odorless, and relatively chemically inert.
-The N₂ molecule has a very strong triple bond (N≡N) that makes it particularly stable and unreactive under normal conditions.
-This stability explains why nitrogen gas constitutes about 78% of Earth's atmosphere by volume.
+The N₂ molecule has a very strong triple bond (N≡N), making it particularly stable and unreactive under normal conditions.
+This stability explains why nitrogen gas makes up about 78% of Earth's atmosphere by volume.
 N₂ gas has a density of about 1.251 g/L at standard temperature and pressure.
-The temperature at which the liquid and solid states can coexist (melting point): 63.15 K (−210.00 °C).
+The temperature at which liquid and solid states can coexist (melting point): 63.15 K (−210.00 °C).
 The temperature at which it transitions from liquid to gas (boiling point): 77.355 K (−195.795 °C).

 Nitrogen isotopes (key physical properties)